The NHS is to start offering people HIV injections every two months to keep the virus at bay.

 The treatment is only suitable for those who have already achieved undetectable virus levels in the blood while taking tablets.

-Professor Chloe Orkin, an expert in HIV at the Queen Mary University of London, said: “It would release people with HIV from the burden of daily oral therapy, and offer them only six treatments per year instead.”
+Professor Chloe Orkin, an expert in HIV at the Queen Mary University of London, says at a press conference: “It would release people with HIV from the burden of daily oral therapy, and offer them only six treatments per year instead.

 Although HIV is still irremediable, researchers found that patients who had the new treatment could reach a point where the virus particles in their blood were so low those particles could not be transmitted between people.

-Dr Sanjay Bhagani, president of the European Aids Clinical Society, said: “This is very welcome indeed.
+Dr Sanjay Bhagani, president of the European Aids Clinical Society, shares with the BBC: “[The new treatment] is very welcome indeed.

 It is a huge step forward.
 Having to take tablets every day can be physically, emotionally and socially burdensome for some people.

-Meindert Boysen, Deputy Chief Executive, NICE, said: “The virus can be controlled by modern treatment.”
+Meindert Boysen, Deputy Chief Executive, NICE, says at a press conference: “The virus can be controlled by modern treatment.”

 Words: Ivan Zhelev | Subbing: Marion Pichardie